milqmedia/mq-locale/CONTRIBUTING.md

 Contributing
 ===

-Thank you for contributing to SlmLocale!
-If you would like to add, update or remove something from SlmLocale, please take notice of the following rules:
+Thank you for contributing to MQLocale!
+If you would like to add, update or remove something from MQLocale, please take notice of the following rules:

  1. Be PSR-0 compliant with file loading
  2. Use PSR-1, PSR-2 and eventually the Zend Framework 2 coding styles to write your code